JohannesBuchner/pymultinest-tutorial/_sources/install.txt

 	configuring environment and testing ... ok
 	schoolNN@naf-school01 ~ $

 Go start with Example 1.

-Do not waste time installing on your own computer before having finished Example 1.
+If you have an up-to-date Linux System (e.g. Ubuntu), you may install MultiNest and PyMultiNest locally.

 On your own computer
 ----------------------------